 3. Fur.
 Rabbits are full of fluffy fur.
 And all of the coat will shed.

-We mainly groom rabbits and I cannot tell you how many owners have been telling me that their rabbits never ever stops shedding..
-These rabbits are healthy and without skin issues, but they still shed throughout.
+We mainly groom rabbits and I cannot begin to tell you how many owners have been complaining that their rabbits never ever stops shedding..
+These rabbits are healthy and without skin nor health issues, but they still shed throughout.
 Some rabbits are born with denser coats, these are the usual heavy all-year-round shedders.
-Getting a short hair rabbit doesnt mean they dont shed, they do, just that the fur looks shorter.. infact the long coat angoras fur isnt quite as dense as the short coated holland lops / netherland dwarfs.
-You will need to brush them weekly or more often to help remove the coat, to prevent ingestion of the fur or tangling of the fur.
+Getting a short hair rabbit doesnt mean they dont shed, they do! just that the fur looks shorter.. infact the long coat angora's fur isnt quite as dense as the short coated holland lops / netherland dwarfs.
+You will need to brush all rabbits weekly or more often to help remove the coat, to prevent ingestion of the fur or tangling of the fur.
 Yes short hair rabbits can get very very tangled too.
 When they lick themselves, their fur can stick together, or when they step/sit on pee/poo their fur can stick together and get messy..
 (Like dogs, rabbits need grooming too.
 Their nails typically need trimming every 2-3months to prevent overgrowing and breakage).

 4. Rabbits Bite.
 I kid u not.